huma-engineering/huma-docs/data-collection/clinician-portal/getting-started/navigating-the-portal.md

 Portal layout is different depending on whether you have an Organisation-level role or a Deployment-level role as permissions are different for each.
 This guide will help you find your way around the portal no matter which view you have.

 ## Organisation-level navigation
-If your role is at the organisation level, it is likely you are managing multiple deployments.
-Your homepage immediately lets you see a list of your deployments along with the overall number of patients and deployments.
+If your role is at the Organisation level, it is likely you are managing multiple Deployments.
+Your homepage immediately lets you see a list of your Deployments along with the overall number of patients and Deployments.

 ![Org-level stats](./assets/Navigating01.png)

-Click on any of the deployments and you will go to the [Patient List](../managing-patients/patient-list.md), where you will be able to access all the navigation tools of a regular deployment-level role.
+Click on any of the Deployments and you will go to the [Patient List](../managing-patients/patient-list.md), where you will be able to access all the navigation tools of a regular Deployment-level role.

-Click the Huma icon at the top left to return to the deployments list at any time.
+Click the Huma icon at the top left to return to the Deployments list at any time.

-You can use the filter at the top to switch between the **My deployments**, **All staff members**, or **Pending staff invitations**.
+You can use the filter at the top to switch between the **My Deployments**, **All staff members**, or **Pending staff invitations**.

 ![Deployments filters](./assets/Navigating02.png)